ga-curriculum/dom-events/setup/README.md

 Now, let's create the necessary files.

- - In the dom-events folder, create an index.html file.
+ - In the `dom-events` directory, create an `index.html` file.
- - In the js folder, create an app.js file.
+ - In the `js` directory, create an `app.js` file.
- - In the css folder, create a style.css file.
+ - In the `css` directory, create a `style.css` file.

 ```bash
 touch index.html ./js/app.js ./css/style.css
 ```

-Now, open your project folder in VS Code:
+Now, open your project directory in VS Code:

 ```bash
 code .